adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/media.md

 *  `MediaServicesStorageAccountKey` is the primary key for your Azure Storage resource.
 *  `MS_TableConnectionString` is the connection string to your video database (from your App Service).

 Once these are set, you are ready to test your logic app.
-Drop a video file onto your IncomingVideos folder.
+Go to the Logic Apps Designer and click **Run**.
+This allows you to monitor the progress of the workflow live.
+Then drop a video file in the /IncomingVideos folder of your OneDrive connection and watch the process.
+It's likely that something will go wrong the first time.
+In the case of Azure Functions, the error will be displayed:

+![][img8]

+If the error is in a Logic App provided trigger, then consult the Diagnostics and Log search menu items under Monitoring.
+For the Azure Functions triggers, it is more informative to consult the error logs in the Function App.
+Open the **Monitor** tab to check the logs for the latest run.
+Also, you can create a test run with the appropriate input object and/or place more logging in the Azure Function.
+I faked this error by removing the `AMSAccount` application setting.
+If you have copied the source code directly, it's likely that any errors will be in the app settings.

 !!! warn "To Be Continued"